'Brevity' was a British limited offensive in the Western Desert against the Axis positions in the Halfaya Pass (15/17 May 1941).

 'Brevity' achieved a promising start, throwing the Axis theatre command into confusion, but most of its early gains were lost to local counterattacks, and as German reinforcements were being rushed to the front the operation was called off after only one full day.

-Early in September 1940 the Italian forces based in Libya had moved east to invade Egypt, and three months later the British and commonwealth troops of the Western Desert Force began their ‘Compass’ counter-offensive, and in two months the British forces advanced 500 miles (800 km), occupying the Italian province of Cyrenaica (eastern Libya) and in the process destroying Generale d’Armata Mario Berti’s Italian 10th Army.
-The British halted this successful undertaking in February 1941 so that major formations could be diverted in ‘Lustre’ to bolster the defences of Greece, which was increasingly threatened by Germany and Italy.
+Early in September 1940 the Italian forces based in Libya had advanced eastward to invade Egypt.
+Three months later the British and commonwealth troops of the Western Desert Force began their 'Compass' counter-offensive, and in two months the British forces advanced 500 miles (800 km), occupying the Italian province of Cyrenaica (eastern Libya) and in the process destroying Generale d’Armata Mario Berti’s Italian 10a Armata.
+The British halted this successful undertaking in February 1941 so that major formations could be diverted in 'Lustre' to bolster the defences of Greece, which was increasingly threatened by Germany and Italy.

 At this stage Wilson was replaced by Lieutenant General P. Neame, and Major General M. D. Gambier-Parry’s 2nd Armoured Division and Morshead’s Australian 9th Division were deployed to Cyrenaica: both formations were inexperienced, poorly equipped and, in the case of the 2nd Armoured Division, well below establishment strength.

-The Italians responded by despatching Generale di Divisione Ettore Baldassare’s 132nd Divisione corazzata ‘Ariete’ and Generale di Divisione Luigi Nuvoloni’s 102nd Divisione autotrasportabile ‘Trento’ to North Africa, where they joined Generale di Divisione Antonio Franceschini’s 17th Divisione autotrasportabile ‘Pavia’ in Cyrenaica, while between February and a time early in May ‘Sonnenblume’ saw the arrival in Tripoli of the Deutsches Afrikakorps to reinforce the Italians.
-Comprising Generalleutnant Johannes Streich’s 5th leichte Division and Generalmajor Hans-Karl Freiherr von Esebeck’s 15th Panzerdivision, the Deutsches Afrikakorps had as its task the blocking of British attempts to drive the Italians out of the region.
+The Italians responded by despatching Generale di Divisione Ettore Baldassare’s 132a Divisione corazzata 'Ariete' and Generale di Divisione Luigi Nuvoloni’s 102a Divisione autotrasportabile 'Trento' to North Africa, where they joined Generale di Divisione Antonio Franceschini’s 17a Divisione autotrasportabile 'Pavia' in Cyrenaica, while between February and a time early in May 'Sonnenblume' saw the arrival in Tripoli of the first elements of the Deutsches Afrika Korps to reinforce the Italians.
+Comprising Generalleutnant Johannes Streich’s 5th leichte Division and Generalmajor Hans-Karl Freiherr von Esebeck’s 15th Panzerdivision, the Deutsches Afrika Korps had as its task the blocking of British attempts to drive the Italians out of the region.
 However, Rommel seized on the weakness of his opponents and, without waiting for the full assembly of his forces, went onto the offensive without delay.
 During March and April he destroyed the 2nd Armoured Division and forced the British forces into a headlong retreat.

 Although cut off by land, the garrison of Tobruk continued to receive essential supplies by sea, and Rommel was not able to take the port.
 This failure was significant as the Axis forward positions at Sollum were at the end of a lengthy line of communications that extended back to Tripoli and was under threat should the Tobruk garrison make a major sortie, and the demands of the siege of Tobruk made it impossible for Rommel to increase the Axis strength at Sollum, thereby rendering any advance into Egypt impractical.
 Thus, through their retention of Tobruk, the British had regained a measure of the initiative over the Axis forces under the overall command of Generale d’Armata Italo Garibaldi.

-It was at this juncture that Wavell conceived ‘Brevity’ as a rapid blow in the Sollum area with the object of preparing the situation for the launch of ‘Battleaxe’, the main offensive planned for June.
-‘Brevity’ was therefore to recapture Halfaya Pass, expel the Axis forces from the area of Sollum and Capuzzo, and degrade the Axis strength, and as a secondary task advance toward Tobruk, although only as far as supplies would allow, and without undue risk to the force committed to the operation.
+It was at this juncture that Wavell, commander-in-chief of the Middle East Command, conceived 'Brevity' as a rapid blow in the Sollum area with the object of preparing the situation for the launch of 'Battleaxe', the main offensive planned for June.
+'Brevity' was therefore to recapture Halfaya Pass, expel the Axis forces from the area of Sollum and Capuzzo, and degrade the Axis strength, and as a secondary task advance toward Tobruk, although only as far as supplies would allow, and without undue risk to the force committed to the operation.

 On 9 May the Germans intercepted a British weather report over the radio and, knowing that such reports often indicated the imminence of an attack, Rommel bolstered the eastern side of his investment of Tobruk against the possibility of a sally by the garrison, and ordered the Kampfgruppe 'von Herff' to adopt a more aggressive posture.
 On 13 May, Axis aircraft bombed British tank concentrations, and von Herff expected an imminent British attack.
 On the next day, though, Axis aircraft could not locate the British, and it was reported that the 'enemy intentions to attack were not known'.

 On 13 May the British infantry started to concentrate along its start lines, and the armour followed in the early hours of 15 May.
-At 06.00, the three columns began their advances, supported by a standing patrol of Hawker Hurricane fighters.
-Reaching the top of the Halfaya Pass, the 22nd Guards Brigade met determined resistance from a Bersaglieri company with anti-tank gun support but, for the loss of seven tanks, the position was quickly overrun by C Squadron of the 4th RTR and G Company of the 2/Scots Guards, allowing the brigade to drive forward toward the road linking Bir Wair and Musaid.
+At 06.00, the three columns began their advances, supported by a standing patrol of Hawker Hurricane single-engined fighters.
+Reaching the top of the Halfaya Pass, the 22nd Guards Brigade met determined resistance from a Bersaglieri company with anti-tank gun support but, for the loss of seven tanks, the position was quickly overrun by C Squadron of the 4th Royal Tank Regiment and G Company of the 2/Scots Guards, allowing the brigade to drive forward toward the road linking Bir Wair and Musaid.
 At about 08.00 the brigade received the surrender of a large Axis camp, and by 10.15 Bir Wair and Musaid had been taken against only limited resistance.
-A Squadron of the 4th RTR and the 1/DLI continued toward Fort Capuzzo.
+A Squadron of the 4th Royal Tank Regiment and the 1/Durham Light Infantry continued toward Fort Capuzzo.

 Concealed hull-down behind a ridge near the fort were 20 to 30 German tanks of the 2/5th Panzerregiment with anti-tank gun support.
 These engaged A Squadron, disabling five tanks, but were forced to withdraw as the squadron pressed its attack.
-On the final approach to Fort Capuzzo, contact was lost between the 4th RTR’s tanks and the 1/DLI’s leading C Company, and the attack on the fort began without armoured support.
-The fort was defended with determination, and it was not until just before 12.00 that C Company, reunited with A Squadron of the 4th RTR and reinforced by A and B Companies of the 1/DLI, took the position.
-D Company of the 1/DLI, which had been in reserve during the attack, then made a wide left hook to capture a small landing ground north of the fort.
+On the final approach to Fort Capuzzo, contact was lost between the 4th Royal Tank Regiment’s tanks and the 1/Durham Light Infantry’s leading C Company, and the attack on the fort began without armoured support.
+The fort was defended with determination, and it was not until just before 12.00 that C Company, reunited with A Squadron of the 4th Royal Tank Regiment and reinforced by A and B Companies of the 1/Durham Light Infantry, took the position.
+D Company of the 1/Durham Light Infantry, which had been in reserve during the attack, then made a wide left hook to capture a small landing ground to the north of the fort.
 During the afternoon one company of the 2/Scots Guards probed toward Bardia, the infantry coming under heavy machine gun fire from three positions as they neared Sollum barracks.
 A group of Universal Carriers charged the gun positions and quickly neutralised them, but one carrier was disabled when the group was subsequently engaged by anti-tank guns.
 The carriers made a second charge, silencing the guns and capturing their crews prisoner.

 Although the Axis commanders in North Africa had known that a British offensive was imminent, 'Brevity' had nonetheless caught them by tactical surprise, and by 12.00 on 15 May the Axis commanders were revealing signs of confusion.
 It was erroneously believed that the offensive involved more than 100 tanks, and repeated requests were made to both the Luftwaffe and the Regia Aeronautica for a concerted effort to defeat it.
 Oberstleutnant Hans Cramer was despatched to reinforce the Kampfgruppe 'von Herff' with a battalion of the 8th Panzerregiment and a battery of 88-mm (3.465-in) dual-purpose anti-aircraft/anti-tank guns, and more reinforcements were despatched under von Esebeck’s command on the next day.
 The Germans concentrated their reply on the 22nd Guards Brigade, and von Herff, who had been prepared to fall back, now launched a local counterattack toward Fort Capuzzo during the afternoon of 15 May with the 2/5th Panzerregiment.

-On the desert flank, the probe of the 2nd RTR’s A Squadron in the direction of Sidi Azeiz was being watched by the 5th Panzerregiment, but the Germans misidentified the light cruiser tanks as heavily armoured Matilda infantry tanks and therefore reported that an attack was not possible.
+On the desert flank, the probe of the 2nd Royal Tank Regiment’s A Squadron in the direction of Sidi Azeiz was being watched by the 5th Panzerregiment, but the Germans misidentified the light cruiser tanks as heavily armoured Matilda infantry tanks and therefore reported that an attack was not possible.

 Believing that the British had two divisions operating in the area, von Herff was uneasy.
 A Squadron’s patrol was interpreted as an attempt to effect a concentration to the south of Sidi Azeiz in preparation for a thrust to the north on the following day, which would have swept aside von Herff’s force and completely unhinged the German front in the area of Sollum and Bardia area. von Herff therefore broke contact with the British and planned to link with Cramer’s battalion of the 8th Panzerregiment to mount a concentrated counterattack during the following morning.